patternfly/patternfly-elements/elements/pfe-navigation/README.md

 ### CSS Variables

  - `--pfe-navigation--Height--actual`: when pfe-navigation initializes, it will create a global (on `body`) CSS variable that contains the height of the pfe-navigation item.
 The primary uses for this is calculating the offset for anchor links, and for positioning a sticky sub-header below the pfe-navigation.
-Note that multiple pfe-navigation elements will write the same variable, unless:
+Note that multiple pfe-navigation elements will write the same variable
- - `--pfe-navigation__${ID}--Height--actual`: like the previous variable, but if the pfe-navigation has an `id` attribute, it will be appended to the CSS variable name.
-This makes it possible to distinguish the heights of multiple pfe-navigation elements on the same page.

 ---